mrupgradable/profile-jumper.github.io/index.md

 </section>

 <section class="centered">
-    <h2>Scattered links to organised links</h2>
+    <h2>Links Scattered to Now Organised</h2>
-    <p>You could have all your profile links as bookmarks, but as you can see all these links (even if icons) take up space.
-Space that could be used for other bookmarks.
-Again have these all in one place.</p>
+    <p>Sure, you could have all your profile links as bookmarks, but they take up space...<br/> Space that could be used for more important things, like cat videos, memes and investment advice.
+Keep them all in one place and save your sanity!</p>

     <div class="before-and-after">
         <div class="before">